Jason9x/LimitlessFit-Server/README.md

 ### Environment Variables

-Create a `.env` file or set environment variables for configuration:
+Add a `.env` file or use environment variables to configure:

 ```bash
 DB_PASSWORD=your-mysql-password-string